Mithgol/node-singlebyte/README.md

 Expects `encodingName` to be a string and `encodingTable` to be an array of exactly 256 elements.

-A single-byte encoding means that each byte correspongs to a character.
+A single-byte encoding means that each byte corresponds to a character.
 The value of a byte is always in the `0…255` range, and `encodingTable[i]` defines the character that corresponds to the `i` value of that byte.

 Each value of the `encodingTable` array is a number (a Unicode code of the corresponding character).
 If that code is outside of the `0…0x10FFFF` range, an error is thrown.